-Villas-Boas admitted the players have been working on their concentration in training during the week and is now targeting a push towards the top two ahead of the busy festive fixture period.
+Villas-Boas admitted the team have been working on their concentration in training during the week and is now targeting a push towards the top two ahead of the busy festive fixture period.

-Villas-Boas also reserved praise for goalscorer Vertonghen after he scored his first official league goal following his summer arrival from Ajax.
+Villas-Boas also reserved praise for goalscorer Vertonghen after he scored his first official league goal following his £10 million summer arrival from Ajax.

 “It was a beautiful finish,” added the Spurs manager.
 “We knew Swansea concede a lot of their goals from set plays.
 It was important for us, he has proved he has the ability to score goals.

-“Today we reverted him to central defense.
-He’s extremely comfortable on the ball, he can play left back or in the middle.
-He was captain of Ajax, he’s won titles, he’s a strong character."
+“Today we reverted him to central defence.
+He’s extremely comfortable on the ball, he can play left-back or in the middle.
+He was captain of Ajax, he’s won titles, he’s a strong character.